Back to Articles

 Q1: Is registration mandatory for property transfer in Kolkata?

-For most ownership transfers like sale deeds and gift deeds, registration is the safest and most accepted route.
-It strengthens legal ownership and makes future resale, loans, and mutations easier.
+For most ownership transfers like sale deeds and gift deeds, registration is the standard and safest route.
+It makes the ownership change legally stronger and keeps resale, loans, and mutation smoother later.

 Q2: Can I transfer property if one co-owner is outside Kolkata?

-Yes, but you should not rely on informal authorizations.
-Use a properly executed Power of Attorney that is acceptable for registration, and keep all IDs and supporting papers ready.
+Yes.
+Don’t rely on informal authorizations.
+Use a properly executed Power of Attorney that is acceptable for registration, and keep IDs and supporting papers ready for verification.

 Q3: What documents do buyers usually ask for before paying token money?

 Buyers commonly ask for the latest deed, key chain papers, proof of loan status (if any), recent tax/maintenance receipts, and clarity on who will sign.
-Sharing a clean list early keeps the deal calm.
+A clean document list early prevents last-minute surprises.

 Q4: What happens after the deed is registered?

-Registration is the legal transfer step, but practical ownership becomes smoother after mutation and society record updates.
+Registration is the legal transfer step, but day-to-day ownership becomes smoother after mutation and society record updates.
 Update tax records, society membership/share certificate (if applicable), and utilities where needed.

 Q5: How do I avoid delays in the property transfer process in Kolkata?

-Keep one organized document file, confirm all signers, close loan paperwork early, and match names across documents.
-Most Kolkata delays are caused by missing papers or last-minute coordination issues.
+Keep one organized document file, confirm all signers early, close loan paperwork in advance, and match names across documents.
+Most Kolkata delays come from missing papers or last-minute coordination issues.

 Q6: Is mutation the same thing as registration?